opensafely/documentation/docs/codelist-creation.md

 The general workflow for creating codelists is as follows:

 1. Search [codelists.opensafely.org](https://codelists.opensafely.org) for codelists that meet or nearly meet your requirements and make sure that one doesn't already exist
-2. If you need to build a new codelist [sign up for an account on codelists.opensafely](https://codelists.opensafely.org/accounts/register/)
+1. If you need to build a new codelist [sign up for an account on codelists.opensafely](https://codelists.opensafely.org/accounts/register/)
-3. Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
+1. Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
-4. Decide your key terms to search for codes.
+1. Decide your key terms to search for codes.
 Good source of key words might be a previous codelist, clinicians or experts in the field and previous research papers
-5. Start a new codelist using [Codelist Builder](https://codelists.opensafely.org/accounts/login/) which you now have access to once step 1 is completed
+1. When logged into [Codelist Builder](https://codelists.opensafely.org/accounts/login/)  click "my codelists" and then "create new codelist"
-6. Add/remove terms to your codelists to end up with a list.
+1. Add/remove terms to your codelists to end up with a list.
-7. Save the list as a draft and share the link to your the Github issue.
+1. Save the list as a draft and share the link to your the Github issue.
-8. Discuss as a group in the issue your decisions, and the reason for including or excluding different codes.
+1. Discuss as a group in the issue your decisions, and the reason for including or excluding different codes.
 Finalise a list as a group (i.e. at least 2).
 Detailed reasons are helpful in this issue for referencing in the future.
-9. Once agreed, obtain sign-off
+1. Once agreed, obtain sign-off
-10. Add the codelist to [codelists.opensafely.org](https://codelists.opensafely.org), summarise your discussion briefly, and reference the issue on the website for more details.
+1. Clicking "Save changes" makes the codelist available on [codelists.opensafely.org](https://codelists.opensafely.org).
+Summarise your discussion briefly for the metadata, and reference the issue on the website for more details.
 This will initially be a draft.
 When ready, publish it.
-11. Close the issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
+1. Close the issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
-12. Import the codelist for use in your study definition
+1. Import the codelist for use in your study definition

 ## Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)